 Make a GParted Live USB Bootable Flash Drive

-GParted on USB Flash Drive
+GParted Live Running on a USB Flash Drive

 GParted Live USB